somaya224/restaurant-review-app/README.md

 * Convert the design to be accessible for screen reader use
 *  Add a service worker to begin the process of creating a seamless offline experience for your users

+## The Project Purpose
-## learn how to fix pre-existing application code to meet the spesification required
+Learning how to fix pre-existing application code to meet the spesification required.

-## How to Run the Application
+## How to Run the Application?
 1. Clone the repository to your local machine or download the project
 2. start up a simple HTTP server to serve up the site files on your local computer
     * In a terminal check if you already have Node.js and npm installed by typing: `node -v` and  `npm -v` , or you can install NodeJS and npm by going to [Node's official site](https://nodejs.org/en/) and downloading the latest version of NodeJS.